Remember summer camp? The campfires, the friendship bracelets … the child care?

 - The Oregon Museum of Science and Industry has curated a collection of home science experiments, like dissecting a flower, dusting for fingerprints or creating a Lego brick drop.

-- Wide Open Schools, curated by CommonSense Media, hosts a virtual camp with videos from creators like Khan Academy, Noggin and PBS to let kids follow their interests.
+- Wide Open Schools, curated by CommonSense Media, offers a variety of online classes on topics like math, citizenship and art to let kids follow their interests.

 - Microsoft Stores are offering free virtual camps that let kids build their own apps or take virtual field trips to different corners of the globe.

-- The craft store Michaels has Camp Creativity, with instructional videos for a range of camp-style arts and crafts.
+- The craft store Michaels has Camp Creatology, with instructional videos for a range of camp-style arts and crafts.

-- Clothing brand OshKosh launched Camp OshKosh, with crafts and activities featuring Molly Sims.
+- Clothing brand OshKosh launched Camp OshKosh, with crafts and activities featuring Molly Sims and her kids.

 - Our friends at NBC Sports created NBC Sports Camp to keep kids moving in partnership with the sports training complex Chelsea Piers.
 Campers get four weeks of mini sessions with beginner-level sports instruction on skills and techniques, led by Chelsea Piers instructors and NBC's roster of gold medal Olympians, Paralympians and world champion coaches.